 Scroll through our history and you’ll see our greatest milestones are the innovations and accomplishments that have grown new partnerships and led to shared successes.

 F. Gilbert "Gib" Lamb purchases a defunct co-op plant in Weston, OR and incorporates, renovating the facility to become the most advanced pea processing plant in the U.S.

 The first of what would become numerous company innovations, Lamb Weston invents the Lamb Water Gun Knife—the first device to slice french fries in a high-velocity water flow—which quickly becomes the worldwide industry standard.

 Venturing beyond the traditional straight-cut french fry, Lamb Weston introduces Twister® Fries, a curly-shaped fry that enhances operator profitability.

-1983 - Continued - Automatic Defect Removal System designed
+1983 - Automatic Defect Removal System designed

 Lamb Weston designs the Automatic Defect Removal System—another industry gamechanger—which improves operator profits by eliminating product blemishes on high-speed production lines.

 1984 - CrissCut® Fries introduced